Anburaj07/PrepareBePro/README.md

 ## License

 This project is licensed under the MIT License.
-See the [ByteWave](LICENSE) file for details.
+See the [PrepareBeBro](LICENSE) file for details.

 ## Request  🤗
 <div>